aduros/wasm4/README.md

   This makes them simple to learn, and easier to focus on finishing your game.

 * **Language Agnostic**: Use any programming language, as long as it can compile to WebAssembly.
-Out of the box we currently support: AssemblyScript, C/C++, Rust, Go, D, Nim, Odin, Zig.
+Out of the box we currently support: AssemblyScript, C/C++, D, Go, Nelua, Nim, Odin, Rust, WAT, and Zig.

 * **Portable**: WASM-4 is designed to run on any device that can execute WebAssembly, even outside of the web!
 We're planning a lightweight implementation written in C that will run even on a